OCBC vs DBS vs UOB Singapore's Leading Bank Stocks for 2025

 CIROCBCDBSUOB

-The cost-to-income ratio (CIR) remains a critical indicator of operational efficiency, and in 1Q 2025, the leaderboard has shifted.
-DBS emerged as the most efficient bank, delivering a CIR of 37.5%, a slight improvement from 37.4% a year earlier.
+The cost-to-income ratio (CIR) remains a critical indicator of operational efficiency, and in 1H 2025, the leaderboard has shifted.
+DBS remains the most efficient bank, delivering a CIR of 38.5%, a slight improvement from 41.3% a year earlier.
 This reflects its ability to scale revenue while keeping costs under control.

-While DBS continues to lead in cost efficiency, UOB is closing the gap with consistent improvements.
+UOB's CIR remained steady at 43.5%, a slight increase from 43.1% in the last half year, though down from last year's 44.4%.
 OCBC’s higher CIR suggests it is still in the midst of a spending cycle aimed at long-term digital transformation.
 For investors, the CIR data indicates that DBS and UOB are currently better positioned to deliver operating leverage as cost pressures grow more sensitive in a lower-rate environment.

 Return on equity (ROE)